wordpress/Search Settings

 Search Settings

-Configure how Intufind's AI-powered search works on your WordPress site.
+Configure how Intufind's AI-powered semantic search works on your WordPress site.

 Zero Configuration Required